 United Way of Racine County (UWRC) is committed to improving the health, education, financial stability, and basic needs of every person in our community.
-Our commitment to the building blocks of a good life is an investment in long-lasting change, not one-size-fits-all solutions.
-We know tackling our community's toughest challenges takes innovation and expertise.
-It also takes all of us working together to make sure everyone in our community thrives.
 UWRC's annual investment process provides funding to nonprofit community-based organizations for programs that serve Racine County residents and align with this commitment to health, education, financial stability and essential services.
 The community investment process supports programs that address one of the following areas: